wbsuh/sop-crewai/README.md

 ## Optional
 Included a template sopoutline markdown file to help you get started with the SOP development process.
 You can use this as a reference for the structure and content of your SOP.
 Modify it as needed to fit your specific needs and requirements.

+## Limitations
+Regulatory Documents for review cannot exceed OpenAI's token limit.
+If you have a large document, you may need to split it into smaller chunks and submit them separately.
+Recommendation is to use ChatGPT or Gemini to filter relevant details for the SOP and then use the SOP CrewAI script to generate the final SOP.
+The PDF to Markdown converter (pdf2md.py) can be used to convert the PDF to Markdown.